JerrycvWork/Deep_Learning_Tutorial_for_Alex/README.md

 ```

-## Deep Learning Introduction
+## Deep Learning Step for Classification and Segmentation

-Wait for the filling.
+Input: Image
+(The Step of writing code for classification and segmentation)

+Classification
+Step1:
+Step2:

+Segmentation
+Step1:
+Step2:

 ## Usage